 It is the responsibility of each student to perform the duties of the crew position they are enrolled in.
-Using an unauthorized or unenrolled person from the outside, to perform one's basic duties, is prohibited and could result in a disciplinary action.
+Using an unauthorized or unenrolled person to perform one's basic duties is prohibited and could result in a disciplinary action.
 This does not include a person who is brought in as a crew member in an emergency (or sickness) to temporarily fill-in for an enrolled crew member student.
-If this becomes an issue, please alert the lead faculty ASAP.
-And/or production assistants, who normally fill out crew positions.
-In other words, a director cannot bring in another director to direct or a cinematographer, another cinematographer to record scenes (and so forth).
+If this becomes an issue, please alert the lead faculty ASAP and/or production assistants, who normally fill out crew positions.
+In other words, a director cannot bring in another director to direct, a cinematographer cannot bring in another cinematographer to record scenes (and so forth).